 Between January and July of 2002, Harris plant managers were forced to manually shut down the reactors four times.
 Then in August of that year, the plant automatically shut itself down when the outside power grid weakened.

-Documents uncovered from the Nuclear Regulatory Commission reveal other problems at Shearon Harris.
-Inspectors have found “rubber and other foreign material” clogging the cooling lines in the plant’s heat removal system.
-There are also internal memos from the plant reporting that many of its evacuation sirens within the ten-mile emergency zone surrounding the plant are inoperable during severe weather.
+Documents uncovered from the Nuclear Regulatory Commission reveal other disturbing problems at Shearon Harris.
+For example, inspectors have found “rubber and other foreign material” clogging the cooling lines in the plant’s heat removal system.
+There are also internal memos from the plant reporting that many of its evacuation sires within the 10-mile emergency zone surrounding the plant are inoperable during severe weather.

 In 2002 the NRC put the plant on notice about nine unresolved safety issues detected during a fire prevention inspection by NRC investigators.
 The plant was hit with a “Security Level III Notice of Violation.”
 When the NRC returned to the plant a few months later for a reinspection, it determined that the corrective actions were “not acceptable.”

-The problems continue with a chilling regularity.
-In the spring of 2003 there were four emergency shut downs of the plant, including three SCRAMs over a four-day period in the middle of May.
-One of the incidents occurred when the reactor core failed to cool down during a refueling operation while the reactor dome was off of the plant—a potentially catastrophic series of events.
+And the problems continue with a chilling regularity.
+This spring there have been four emergency shut downs of the plant, including three SCRAMs over a four-day period in the middle of May.
+One of the incidents occurred when reactor core failed to cool down during a refueling operation while the reactor dome was off of the plant-a potentially catastrophic series of events.

-Between 1999 and 2003, there were twelve major problems requiring the shutdown of the plant.
-According to the NRC, the national average for commercial reactors is one shutdown per eighteen months.
+So over the past four years there have been 12 major problems requiring the shutdown of the plant.
+According to the NRC, the national average for commercial reactors is one shutdown per 18 months.

 The situation at Shearon Harris is made more dire by virtue of the fact that the reactor is directly tied into the cooling system for the spent fuel pools.
 A breakdown (or sabotage) in either system could lead to serious consequences in the other.